indiana-university/easy-lang-markup-tinymce-plugin/README.md

 ## Internationalization (i18n) Notes

 All of the translation keys are discoverable by searching `./src/plugin.ts` for `.translate(key)`.
+All of the keys are the en-US text.
+The `translate(key)` function returns the key if no match was found in a localization file.
+So, localization to `en-US` is the default and if no further localization is needed then the `langs` folder does not need to be installed.

 See [./docs/i18n_notes.md](./docs/i18n_notes.md) for details.

 ## License